MenuFi/MenuFiAndroidApp/README.md

 ### RUNNING APPLICATION

 #### ON DEVICE
-* run 'adb -d install path/to/your_app.apk' to install the app to your device
+* run `adb -d install path/to/your_app.apk` to install the app to your device

 #### ON EMULATOR
-1. run 'emulator -avd avd_name' to start your emulator
+1. run `emulator -avd avd_name` to start your emulator
-2. run 'adb install path/to/your_app.apk' to install to your emulator
+2. run `adb install path/to/your_app.apk` to install to your emulator

 ### TROUBLESHOOTING